parrt/ml-articles/gradient-boosting/L2-loss.md

 plt.show()
 </pyfig>

-Ultimately, we picked $\eta=0.7$ as it looked like it reaches the minimum error at stage $M=3$.
+Ultimately, we picked $\eta=0.7$ as it looked like it reaches the minimum error at the last stage, $M=3$.

-\todo{Friedman page 13 says "...smaller values of the shrinkage perimeter [...] are seen to result in better performance, ..."}
+We stopped at $M=3$ just because it fit the purposes of explaining how boosting works.
+As we said, practitioners use a grid search to optimize hyper-parameters, such as $M$, but one could also keep adding stages until performance stops improving.
+The risk in this case would be over fitting the model.

-The idea of using a learning rate to reduce overfitting in models that optimize cost functions to learn, such as deep learning neural networks, is very common.
+As a side note, the idea of using a learning rate to reduce overfitting in models that optimize cost functions to learn, such as deep learning neural networks, is very common.
 Rather than using a constant learning rate, though, we can start the learning rate out energetically and gradually slow it down as the model approaches optimality; this proves very effective in practice.